aske/cardano-transaction-lib/doc/plutip-testing.md

    * here we use `Aff` again
 * `a :: Type` is a result of the test suite, we use `Unit` here.

+TODO: rephrase !!!
 Here the final `MoteT` type requires the bracket, test and test building type to all be in `Aff`.
 The brackets cannot be ignored in the `MoteT` test runner, as it is what allows a single plutip instance to persist over multiple tests.

+brackets
+single startup of environment
+fold all distribution reqs to a single big distr, use single instance cluster creation = request to server -> server starts cluster -> mvar = single cluster at a timeA
+TODO: check and mention in plutip-server doc

 To create tests of type `ContractTest`, the user should either use `Contract.Test.Plutip.withWallets` or `Contract.Test.Plutip.noWallet`: